Skip to main content

 Classification is a go or no-go gate before first payout.
 If working conditions look employee-like, pause onboarding and escalate for local legal review.

 Write a short memo per role based on how work is actually performed, not just the contract label.
-In the provided source set, the exact South Korea tests under the Labor Standards Act and Civil Code are not confirmed, so keep observed facts separate from legal conclusions.
+Keep observed facts separate from legal conclusions, and confirm the exact South Korea tests under the Labor Standards Act and Civil Code with local counsel.

 Capture at least: